U Share Founder / KUROFUNE Design Holdings Inc.

 Masamichi is a licensed architect (first grade) / developer with a Bachelor of Architecture degree from Waseda University and a Master of Architecture degree from Osamu Ishiyama Laboratory in Waseda University Graduate School.

-After he graduated from Waseda University graduate school, he won the Azusa Ono Memorial Award.
-He was involved in the startup stage of the nendo design office.
+After graduating from Waseda University graduate school, he won the Azusa Ono Memorial Award.
+He was involved in the startup stage of the Nendo design office.
 He engaged in the CRE, PFI, large-scale development inside and outside of Japan at Kashima Corporation Design Headquarters, urban planning group.

 As a Fulbright scholar, he received a Master of Real Estate Design degree from Harvard Uniersity Graduate School of Design.